hmemcpy/hmemcpy.com/source/_posts/2014-08-01-debug-symbols-dotpeek-and-long-paths-in-visual-studio.md

 {% asset_img image4.png %}

 Windows has an unfortunate `MAX_PATH` limitation at 260 characters is the source of great pain, and I hope Microsoft fixes it one day.
-Meanwhile, here's how to *work around* this particular issue: dotPeek generates debug symbols under `%LOCALAPPDATA%\JetBrains\dotPeek\v1.2\SymbolCache\CSharp` for C# code, and unfortunately, it isn't possible to configure.
+Meanwhile, here's how to *work around* this particular issue: dotPeek generates debug symbols under `%LOCALAPPDATA%\JetBrains\dotPeek\v1.2\SymbolCache\CSharp` for C# code, and unfortunately, it isn't possible to configure.
 Luckily, it is possible to configure where Visual Studio looks for debug symbols.
 This is a little-known page in the **Solution** properties called **Debug Source Files**:

 {% asset_img image5.png %}